zenwork/bubblesub/README.md

 ***NOTE: This library is experimental!***

-This is a simple library that provides an implemenation of the observable pattern the leverages the DOM and events to make implementing common patterns easier.
+Bubblesub is a simple library to create observables.
+It leverages the DOM and browser events to reduce coupling and making things simple.

-The use-cases include:
+You can easily implement:
 * dependency injection
 * state management
 * streaming of data
 * inversion of control
 * shared services and factories

-This work comes out of an urge to free JS/TS development from big frameworks.
-It is not meant as a silver bullet or a universal tool.
-But it is clear that there are some situations where being able to decouple providers from consumers makes sense.
+Bubblesub comes out of an urge to free JS/TS development from big frameworks.
+It is not meant as a silver bullet or a universal solution.

 This approach is inspired from a talk by Justin Fagnani (@justinfugnani) who heads work on Polymer lit-element and lit-html.
 A recording can be found on youtube: [Polymer - Dependency Injection](https://youtu.be/6o5zaKHedTE)

 ## Leveraging the DOM and events

-Bubblesub uses the DOM event for discovery and binding.
+Bubblesub uses DOM events for discovery and binding of publishers and subscribers.
 A subscription fires an event up the DOM tree.
 If a matching publication exists up the DOM tree then a binding is established.
-Any time the Publication;s value changes the the subscriber is called
+Any time the Publication's value changes the the subscribers are called.

 So...
 * Bubblesub uses bubbling events in the DOM to link subscribers and publishers
 * Bubblesub requires that the publisher of a Publication be an ancestor of the subscriber
 * Bubblesub relies on the hierarchical nature of the DOM to bind publisher and subscriber.
-The subscriber is bound to the closest ancestor that publishes the desired publishable
+A subscriber is bound to the closest ancestor that publishes the wanted Publication.
 * There is no central registry of Publications.
-This means that your Bubblesub bindings can be encapsulated within a parent component, leak nothing, require nothing from outside
+This means that your Bubblesub bindings can be encapsulated within a parent component, leak nothing, require nothing from outside.

 ## Usage